-Stewardship activities include occasional restoration or enhancement of shrublands; integrated pest management including chemical control of exotics if needed and grazing management; biological monitoring; revising management plans; preparing annual budgets, work plans, and reports; and active engagement of regulatory agency personnel and other collaborators and contractors needed for specialized services.
-Grazing is an important means of vegetation management and the Preserve Manager will work with the Regional Preserve Manager and the grazing lessees to achieve appropriate vegetation structure while providing appropriate conditions for cattle.
+The Preserve Manager will be responsible for managing the Preserves at both landscape and population levels.
+Stewardship activities include grazing management; chemical control of invasive plants, occasional habitat restoration or enhancement; biological monitoring; revising management plans; preparing annual budgets, work plans, and reports; and active engagement of regulatory agency personnel and other collaborators and contractors needed for specialized services.
+Grazing is an important means of vegetation management on some of these Preserves and the Preserve Manager will work with the Regional Preserve Manager and the grazing lessees to achieve appropriate vegetation structure while providing appropriate conditions for cattle and/or sheep.

-The Preserve Manager will provide resource management in accordance with the conservation values and regulatory requirements of the Preserve, CNLM's stewardship standards and practices (which also reflect and exceed Land Trust Accreditation Commission standards), and the Preserve Management Plan.
+The Preserve Manager will provide resource management in accordance with the conservation values and regulatory requirements of the Preserves, CNLM's stewardship standards and practices (which also reflect and exceed Land Trust Accreditation Commission standards) and Preserve Management Plans.
 This position requires maintenance of a home office for which CNLM provides a stipend.
 A company vehicle may be provided at management's discretion.
 There is a considerable degree of autonomy (and responsibility) associated with this position because of CNLM's organizational structure which focuses on preserve management rather than high levels of administration and supervision.
 Supervision will be provided by the Regional Preserve Manager - Central California and by the Director of Conservation Science and Stewardship.
-In addition to the management of the Panoche Valley Preserve, the Preserve Manager will contribute to CNLM's expertise and documentation of 'best management practices' for managing grassland, shrubland, and wetland habitats, and rare and protected plant and animal species.
+In addition to the management of the above-mentioned Preserves, the Preserve Manager will contribute to CNLM's expertise and documentation of 'best management practices' for managing grassland, shrubland, and savanna habitats, and rare and protected plant and animal species.
 The Preserve Manager will participate in internal and external stewardship and conservation science events and, as needed, participate in the acquisition of new preserves.